Mathemilda/Shiny_Projects/README.md

 # Shiny_Projects
 Here are my Shiny projects.
-The are interactive webpages made with R on RStudio.
+They are interactive webpages made with R on RStudio.